wallarm/api-firewall/README.md

 * Stop API data breaches by blocking malformed API responses
 * Discover Shadow API endpoints
 * Validate JWT access tokens for OAuth 2.0 protocol-based authentication
+* (NEW) Blacklist compromised API tokens, keys and Cookies

 The product is **open source**, available at DockerHub and already got 1 billion (!!!) pulls.
 To support this project, you can star the [repository](https://hub.docker.com/r/wallarm/api-firewall).